Reporting Hub Knowledge Center

 Can only access Power BI Workspaces to which tenant been assigned by the global tenant

-Has access to all users and groups within an Azure Active Directory
+Has access to all users and groups within its authentication scheme (usually Entra ID)

 Can only access users and groups to which it's been assigned by the global tenant